rehan-hansaja/Restaurant-Landing-Page/README.md

 # Restaurant-Landing-Page

-See the webapp using below link : https://spice-chi.vercel.app/
+To view the webapp :
+https://spice-chi.vercel.app/

 A visually engaging landing web page for a restaurant named 'Spice', including all the essential